trustcrypto/ledgerjs/packages/create-dapp/README.md

-# Ledger DApp Ethereum starter kit
+# onlykey DApp Ethereum starter kit

-Welcome to Ledger DApp starter kit, web app backed by Ethereum smart contract.
-Out of the box support of Ledger devices and MetaMask.
+Welcome to onlykey DApp starter kit, web app backed by Ethereum smart contract.
+Out of the box support of onlykey devices and MetaMask.

 **bootstrap a project with:**